ScavaMS/ScavaMS/README.md

-- 👋 Hi, I’m @ScavaMS
+- 👋 Hi, I’m: @ScavaMS
-- 👀 I’m interested in games
+- 👀 I’m interested in: games
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning: HTML, CSS, JavaScript
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on: idk
-- 📫 How to reach me here
+- 📫 How to reach me: here

 <!---
 ScavaMS/ScavaMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.